tatomyr/json-types/extensions.md

 # Type Extending

 > Under consideration.
-Could be helpful for OpenAPI-compatible types.

 It is possible to add some additional context to types and values using modifiers.

 ## Prefixes

+> Could be helpful for describing OpenAPI-compatible types.

-To make a field only appear in responses, use the `$read-only:` prefix.
+To make a field only appear in responses, use the `$read-only` prefix.
-The similar prefix for requests is `$write-only:`:
+The similar prefix for requests is `$write-only`:

 ```json
 {